jamie2210/CI_MS4_PP/README.md

 I would like to take the opportunity to thank;

 - My mentor, Mo Shami, for his excellent feedback, advice support and guidance throughout.
-- Tutor support from Code Institute for their swift response.
+- Tutor support from Code Institute for their guidance when stuck on a particular problem with the bag app.
 - The slack community of coders for immediate and helpful response.
 - WAES College and my Tutor Michael for their support and help throughout.
 - My friends and family who have created accounts and tested the site and given valid feedback helping me fix bugs I was otherwise unaware of.